reedom/flutter_appnext/README.md

 Appnext for Flutter
 ===================

 An Appnext plugin for Flutter.
-Currently supports banner and interstitial ads in iOS.

 …Under development.